Search

 unique identifiers, reducing the risk of data breaches.

-data.
-According to Thales Group, tokenization can reduce the risk of data theft
+- Implementation: Use tokenization services to handle payment data.
+According to Thales Group, tokenization can reduce the risk of data theft by up to 95%.

 - Why It Matters: Identifies and prevents fraudulent